CommonRoad/crgeo/README.md

 # Installation

-The installation script [`scripts/create-dev-environment.sh`](scripts/create-dev-environment.sh) installs the commonroad-geometric package and all its dependencies into a conda environment:

-Execute the script inside the directory which you want to use for your development environment.

-Note: make sure that the CUDA versions are compatible with your setup.
+Install PyTorch and PyTorch-Geometric versions compatible with your CUDA setup.

+Then install commonroad-geometric using pip from this repository.

 ### Note: Headless rendering
 If you want to export the rendering frames without the animation window popping up, please use the command given below.